skooter500/dt508-gameprogramming-2015/README.md

 PVector.dist(b.pos, aiShip.pos)
 ```

-When you are done, login to webcourses and do the MCQ
+When you are done, login to webcourses and do the MCQ.
+Upload some pictures to the slack.
+It needs a splash of colour!

 ## Week 4
 - Lecture video all about PVectors, pushMatrix, popMatrix, encapsulation, constructors, object references